All Episodes

 You know, people have said to me, you know, Russia, if we elect a black guy, though, that's the end of racism in America.

-Hardly, it's only going to get worse every time the black president's criticize on anything, policy, you name it.
+Every time the black president's criticized on anything, policy, you name it.

-And MSNBC last night aired this ad, and they're trying to proclaim the ads totally racist.
+And MSNBC last night aired this ad, and they're trying to proclaim the ad's totally racist.

-They're trying to get the North Carolina GOP to be uh tagged as racist and intimidated into stopping running the ad.
+They're trying to get the North Carolina GOP to be tagged as racist and intimidated into stopping running the ad.

-Nora O'Donnell talked to the uh North Carolina Republican Party chairman Linda Daves and said, Look, McCain wants you to pull the ad.
+Nora O'Donnell talked to the North Carolina Republican Party chairman Linda Daves and said, Look, McCain wants you to pull the ad.

-Are you gonna heed his call?
+Are you going to heed his call?

 We plan to run the ad because I think that we're thinking about the people of North Carolina.